-SHELAA Suitability Criterion Biodiversity The site currently comprises of five parcels of land which are predominantly agricultural fields with an area of woodland known as School Rough which is designated as an Ecosite an Ancient Woodland.
-The small land parcel located on the bend of Bickenhill Road is designated as a Local Wildlife Site (LWS).
+SHELAA SUITABILITY CRITERION Biodiversity The site comprises predominantly agricultural fields adjacent to an area of woodland known as School Rough which is designated as an Ecosite, an Ancient Woodland.
+There is a Local Wildlife Site (LWS) on the opposite side of Bickenhill Road, beyond the site boundary.
 The Design Concept Plan (Fig 4.1) has been carefully designed to ensure an appropriate offset of development from the Ancient Woodland.
 The Design Concept Plan shows that all residential development would be located away from School Rough, LWS and the areas of the site that fall within Flood Zone 3.
-The LWS which is shown outlined in blue would remain in its current use as would the rest of the land outlined in blue shown on Fig 1.1.
-The School Rough and western fringes of the site would form part of the green infrastructure of the proposed development.
 It is considered that this development would not have an adverse impact on environmental quality of the LWS, School Rough woodland (Ecosite and Ancient Woodland) or the site as a whole.
 Suitability of Location Constraints The site is adjacent to the built up area of Marston Green.
 Other Suitability Constraints N/A